-Her music has been performed by members of the International Contemporary Ensemble, the Semiosis Quartet, Berrow Duo, and Ensemble Échappé.
-It has been featured at the Miller Theatre Pop-Up Series at Columbia University, National Sawdust, Symphony Space Bar Thalia Series, 2018 New Latin Wave Festival, the FETA FM Festival, Sala Neumann, and the Banff Centre for Arts and Creativity.
+Camila is a recipient of a 2023 Berlin Prize fellowship in music composition and will be featured in a concert premiering new works in Berlin this Fall.
+Her music has also been featured at venues and festivals in the United States and abroad, and has been performed by members of the International Contemporary Ensemble, Quartet 121, the Semiosis Quartet, Berrow Duo, Ensemble Échappé.
+A finalist in the Los Angeles Philharmonic National Composer Intensive, her music has been featured at the Walt Disney Concert Hall during the LA Phil's Noon to Midnight Series, in addition to the Miller Theatre Pop-Up Series at Columbia University, National Sawdust, Symphony Space Bar Thalia Series, 2018 New Latin Wave Festival, the FETA FM Festival, Sala Neumann, and the Banff Center for Arts and Creativity.
 Camila often works with visual artists, choreographers, and film directors on a variety of multimedia projects.
-Recent collaborations include the musical score to The Archivist, an independent film directed by Greg Buracker, and imprint, an electroacoustic installation piece commissioned by Berrow Duo, featuring projected visual media and artwork by artists from the Maryland Institute College of Art.
+Past collaborations include imprint, an electroacoustic installation piece commissioned by Berrow Duo, featuring projected visual media and artwork created by artists from the Maryland Institute College of Art.